Peacekeepers' supply vehicles pass unhindered along Lachin road (PHOTO/VIDEO)

-SHUSHA, Azerbaijan, December 17.
-The protest action of representatives of non-governmental organizations (NGOs) of Azerbaijan, held in Karabakh close to the Russian peacekeepers' temporary deployment area, has been going on for the sixth day, Trend reports from the scene.
+SHUSHA, Azerbaijan, December 18.
+The peaceful protest of representatives of non-governmental organizations (NGOs) of Azerbaijan, held in Karabakh close to the Russian peacekeepers' temporary deployment area, has been going on for the seventh day, Trend reports from the scene.

-At the moment, the supply vehicles of the Russian peacekeepers once again passed unhindered along the Lachin road.
+At the moment, a total of 10 supply vehicles of the Russian peacekeepers once again passed unhindered in the direction from Khankendi towards Lachin.
+This again demonstrates that the participants of the peaceful protests do not prevent free passage along the road.

+Representatives of Azerbaijani non-governmental organizations (NGOs) have been protesting near Shusha, close to the Russian peacekeepers' temporary deployment area.
+The peaceful protest is being held against the inadmissibility of Azerbaijani specialists to the territory, to monitor the illicit exploitation of the country's mineral resources.

 Previously, following the talks with the Russian peacekeepers' command on December 3 and 7, 2022, a group of experts from the Ministry of Ecology and Natural Resources, the State Property Service under the Ministry of Economy, and AzerGold CJSC were going to begin preliminary monitoring of the illicit mineral resource exploitation, as well as emerging environmental implications on Azerbaijani lands, where the Russian peacekeepers are temporarily deployed, on December 10, 2022.